0x56696B/git-wt/README.md

 [] In the config file, allow to exclude copying of certain git ignored files on `git wt add`

 TODO: Add tracing (rust::tracing)
+TODO: Add some kind of rollback mechanism when something fails
+TODO: Think of maybe using channels to async print stuff to stdout/stderr to avoid colored functions